michaeldegraaff/blog/content/entity_composer_templates.md

     fieldList1.Add(templateField.ID, val);
     ```

 - Circular template inheritance error; the generated template inherits from its self.
+This occurs when the `ComposerTemplate` has a `EntityView` with the same name, and is registered as bug #276414 by Sitecore.